0xPolygon/polygon-docs/docs/zkEVM/specifications/pil/modular-programs.md

----
-id: connect-programs
-title: Connecting Programs
-sidebar_label: Connecting Programs
-description: One of the core features of Polynomial Identity Language is that it allows modular design of its programs.
+One of the core features of Polynomial Identity Language is that it allows modular design of its programs.
 This document describes how PIL connects programs.
-keywords:
-  - polygon
-  - PIL
-  - zkEVM
-  - modular
----

 ## Modular Design